 Whether you are a student of karate, tae kwon do, kung fu or another martial art, the uniform is a symbol of your skill.
-How you present yourself is important to your art.
+How you present yourself is important for your art.
 Keeping your karate gi and uniforms looking great doesn't need to be such a chore.

 Know Your Uniform Material